Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Evaluation

-\TR{This outcome is noteworthy because, unlike SL approaches, which feed labelled data to train the model, the RL methods only provide feedback rewards that show the accuracy of inference made during the RL optimisation phase.} \TJR{So, achieving on par SL accuracy also means that the method is successful in training the model to the SL standard.}
+Furthermore, when comparing the SL-DA method and the RL-DA method using the results in Table~\ref{tab:baselineVsRL}.
+We observe that the standard deviation of the cross-language schema has decreased from 8.26 to 0.71.
+This demonstrates that the model performances are more consistent using the RL-DA approach.
+This outcome is significant because, unlike SL approaches that rely on labelled data to train the model, RL methods only provide feedback rewards indicating the accuracy of inference made during the RL optimisation phase.
+Therefore, achieving SL accuracy with the RL-DA approach implies that the method has successfully trained the model to the SL standard.

-\TJ{We calculate UAR to compare the performance of our models.
-We use the model architecture, source, and the target dataset as the parameters of similarity in the literature on cross-corpus speech emotion recognition to compare our results.
-The results are represented in Table~\ref{tab:uar_exp1}.}